Abogado/a laboral — labor lawyer

 Titularidad — a union’s legal right to represent workers and engage in collective bargaining with an employer

-Toma de nota – government approval of union officials, usually a difficult hurdle for independent unions
+Toma de nota — government recognition following the election of union officials

 Turno — shift

 Tortuguismo — from tortuga, turtle, to go slow, a slowdown.